krakenjs/subprocess-robot/README.md

 })
 ```

-### Create a pool of processes and import a function
+### Manually create a pool of processes and import a function

 Parent process: